FAQs on SBIR/STTR Proposal Submission

-FAQ: How long after the due date would my project funding start if my proposal is funded?
+FAQ: If my proposal is successful, how long after the due date would my project funding start?

-Answer: Around 6 months after the due date.
+Answer: You’ll get the funding around six months after the due date.

-FAQs for the NIH SBIR/STTR Programs: See also the NIH institutes’ websites for additional, specific information, for example:
+FAQs for the NIH SBIR/STTR Programs – See the NIH institutes’ websites for additional, specific information, such as the following:

-- FAQs on SBIR/STTR for NHLBI (National Heart Lung and Blood Institute)
+- FAQs on SBIR/STTR for National Heart, Lung, and Blood Institute

-- FAQs on SBIR/STTR for NIA (National Institute on Aging)
+- FAQs on SBIR/STTR for National Institute on Aging

-- Basic Information on SBIR/STTR for NCI (National Cancer Institute)
+- Basic information on SBIR/STTR for National Cancer Institute

 Proposal Application Resources

-- Instructions: Follow the Application Guide for SBIR/STTR Grant Applications (SF 424 (R&R) except when there is a specific instruction to do otherwise in the Funding Opportunity Announcement (FOA) or program-specific instructions in section IV.
+- Instructions: Follow the application guide for SBIR/STTR grant applications (SF 424 (R&R)) except when there are specific instructions to do otherwise in the funding opportunity announcement (FOA) or program-specific instructions in section IV.